 Links to other subjects

 The learning environment

 The outdoor learning environment is of great importance at Wrenbury.
-Termly learning Journeys are planned to offer the children a broad and practical scientific experience using the outdoors.
+Termly Learning Journeys are planned to offer the children a broad and practical scientific experience using the outdoors where possible.
 Science at Wrenbury is well resourced to:

 Resources are centrally stored outside Base 2 and organised in clearly labelled boxes.
 These resources are accessible to all staff when required.